the-road-to-learn-react/the-road-to-react/manuscript/react-legacy/class-components-sate.md

 If the state has more than one property in its state object, the `setState` method performs only a shallow update.
 Only the properties passed to `setState` are overwritten, and all other properties in the state object stay intact.
 Since state management is important for frontend applications, there was no way around class components without hooks for function components.

 In a React class component, there are two dedicated APIs (`this.state` and `this.setState`) to manage a component's state.
 In a function component, React's useState and useReducer hooks handle this.
-Related items are packed into one state hook, while a class component must use a general state API.
+Related items are packed into one state hook while a class component must use a general state API.
 This was one of the major reasons to introduce React Hooks, and move away from class components.

 ### Exercises: